-8. Employability projects
+7. Employability projects

-- 8.1 We recognise the clear link between tenancy sustainment, employability and the importance of a person's social network.
-Colleagues are, therefore, required to consider signposting tenants for advice and practical support on a range of employment, learning, training or volunteering opportunities. - 8.2 Such proactive measures could potentially have a positive effect on tenancy sustainment by: - Helping to build skill levels; - Providing meaningful occupation and activity; and - Providing an income to help tackle poverty and build up social networks, both in terms of relationships with colleagues or fellow learners and in providing financial resources often required to take up leisure opportunities in their local areas.
+- 7.1 We recognise the clear link between tenancy sustainment, employability and the importance of a person's social network.
+Colleagues are, therefore, required to consider signposting tenants for advice and practical support on a range of employment, learning, training or volunteering opportunities. - 7.2 Such proactive measures could potentially have a positive effect on tenancy sustainment by: - Helping to build skill levels; - Providing meaningful occupation and activity; and - Providing an income to help tackle poverty and build up social networks, both in terms of relationships with colleagues or fellow learners and in providing financial resources often required to take up leisure opportunities in their local areas.

-9. Tackling fuel poverty
+8. Tackling fuel poverty

-- 9.1 FHG recognises that combating fuel poverty plays a key part in helping struggling tenants to meet their financial commitments. - 9.2 The following two-pronged approach is being pursued to achieve this: - Exploring of options to provide a more effective, targeted capital investment in our stock that will deliver better insulated homes with more energy efficient heating systems.
-This includes accessing current and future Scottish Government grants that become available to support its 'Green Agenda'; and - Signposting tenants to the social enterprise, 'Greener Kirkcaldy' who will carry out free visits to assess efficient energy usage in any home within Fife.
+- 8.1 FHG recognises that combating fuel poverty plays a key part in helping struggling tenants to meet their financial commitments. - 8.2 The following approach is being pursued to achieve this:

+- Exploring of options to provide a more effective, targeted capital investment in our stock that will deliver better insulated homes with more energy efficient heating systems.
+This includes accessing current and future Scottish Government grants that become available to support its 'Green Agenda'; and - Signposting tenants to social enterprise, who will carry out free visits to assess efficient energy usage in any home within Fife. - Providing additional help through our Giving Something Back (GSB) scheme.